Khangbeo17/documentation/content/applications/inventory_and_mrp/inventory/management/warehouses/warehouse_replenishment_transfer.rst

 Configure warehouses for inter-warehouse replenishment
 ======================================================

-If the Multi-Step Routes setting has not been enabled already, do so now from the :menuselection:`Inventory` module by clicking :menuselection:`Configuration --> Settings` and checking the box under the :guilabel:`Warehouse` tab.
+First, ensure the :guilabel:`Multi-Step Routes` setting is enabled by navigating to :menuselection:`Inventory --> Configuration --> Settings`, and then check the box under the :guilabel:`Warehouse` tab.
 This will provide additional configuration options when creating a second warehouse that are needed for inter-warehouse replenishment.

 By default, Odoo comes with a main warehouse already configured.
 If an additional warehouse has not already been created, do so now from the :guilabel:`Inventory` module by selecting